confluentinc/event-streaming-patterns/docs/event/data-contract.md

 ## Considerations

-Rather than implementing custom support for a data-contract or schemas, you should consider using in industry accepted framework for schema support such as the following:
+Rather than implementing custom support for a data contract or schemas, you should consider using an industry-accepted framework for schema support, such as the following:

 * [Avro](https://avro.apache.org/docs/current/spec.html)
 * [Protobuf](https://developers.google.com/protocol-buffers)